![]() |

 In addition to these two core concerns, there are a couple of more practical issues:

-Performing rigorous listening tests was beyond the limited scope of this shareware's development cycle.
+TRANSPARENCY Performing rigorous listening tests was beyond the limited scope of this shareware's development cycle.
 In the absence of any sophisticated psychoacoustic model I am fairly confident that a reasonably trained listener should be able to detect perceptual differences between an original file and its encoded version in a high quality A/B/X listening environment.
 In other words, don't expect the EyM Audio Watermark to be truly transparent.

 Yet the more relevant question you should ask is whether its audio quality is good enough for your application.
 If you target consumer grade listening environments, where people might be satisfied with the audio quality of an MP3-compressed recording, then I doubt anyone would complain about any audible artifacts introduced by this watermarking process.
 Ultimately though, only you can be the judge of that and I encourage you to freely experiment with various configurations of this shareware to find a compromise between transparency and robustness that may best fit your needs.

-Lossy audio compression: The primary persistence goal for this shareware was that the watermarks should survive most popular kinds of lossy compression such as MP3.
-This was confirmed through early tests of the system.
 It was further quantified using a set of 100 files (summing up to about 7 hours of mostly pop music) which were watermarked with an 8-byte payload (plus time stamp) at the default gain 1.0, compressed to MP3 at 128 kbps using a popular media player and decompressed back to 44.1 kHz WAVE files using the same media player.
 The decoder had no trouble recovering the 8-byte payload from these "post compression" audio files.

 D/A - A/D, resampling and acoustic coupling: